pavel-odintsov/fastnetmon/README.md

 ldconfig -v
 ```

-We disabled bpf because it requires linking to PCAP.

 Select backend, we use PF_RING as default, if you need PCAP/ULOG2 u must change variable ENGINE in Makefile.

 Compile it: